OUR FAQs:

 For peace of mind the GPS fixes solidly to the handlebars and can be taken off quickly and easily for sight seeing.

 You can rest assured that our GPS system really is easy to use, and to make sure, we'll brief you on how to use it on arrival.
-No more paper maps, no more stopping and no more wondering where you are!

 Please click here to go to the page "Our GPS systems"